 We ensure that the College implements as effectively as possible the statutory and other guidance provided in KCSIE and in other key documents; see the section: 'Statutory and other key guidance' below.
-In this policy rather than copy and paste lengthy sections of KCSIE - parts of which are required reading for all members of staff, volunteers, and governors - links to the relevant parts of that policy are provided, thereby avoiding making this policy difficult to navigate and therefore allowing readers to pinpoint important material quickly and effectively.
+In this policy links to the relevant parts of that policy are provided, thereby avoiding making this policy difficult to navigate and therefore allowing readers to pinpoint important material quickly and effectively.